isthisthat/negaca_grav/user/pages/05.payment/default.md

 ## Student Payment

 ### Instructions for Adults:
-1. Adults, please choose the "base price" level.
-You will be able to pay the **difference** corresponding to your new level (if any) after the event.
-Prices are listed [above](#adultgrades) (e.g. if you're getting your first belt, please pay £80 here and £10 after the batizado for a total of £90).
+1. Adults receiving their first belt, please choose "getting 1st belt".
+If you're unsure whether you're getting a belt, please choose "base price".
+You will be able to pay the *difference* corresponding to your new level (if any) after the event.
+Prices are listed [above](#adultgrades) (e.g. if you get your third belt, please pay £80 here and £10 after the batizado for a total of £90).
-2. Choose your training location from the drop-down menu: Cambridge, Saffron Walden, Stapleford or Cambourne.
+2. Choose your training location from the drop-down menu: Cambridge or Saffron Walden.
-3. The photographic consent is for *children only* and complies with the [GNC photographic policy](Photopolicyconsentform_2018.pdf?target=_blank).
+3. The photographic consent is for *children only* and complies with the [GNC photographic policy](Photopolicyconsentform.pdf?target=_blank).
 However, if you have any concerns, please speak to an instructor before the batizado.
 4. Complete your payment.

 ### Instructions for Children/Parents:
 1. Children/Parents, please speak to your instructor and choose the appropriate level.
 2. Choose your training location from the drop-down menu: Cambridge, Saffron Walden, Stapleford or Cambourne.
 4. Enter the student's name.
-5. The photographic consent can be expressed in the drop down and is equivalent to having completed and signed the [**form**](Photopolicyconsentform_2018.pdf?target=_blank) on the date of payment.
-If your preferences are not expressed in the drop down, please print and fill out the [**form**](Photopolicyconsentform_2018.pdf?target=_blank) and hand it over to your instructor as soon as possible and before the Batizado.
+5. The photographic consent can be expressed in the drop down and is equivalent to having completed and signed the [**form**](Photopolicyconsentform.pdf?target=_blank) on the date of payment.
+If your preferences are not expressed in the drop down, please print and fill out the [**form**](Photopolicyconsentform.pdf?target=_blank) and hand it over to your instructor as soon as possible and before the Batizado.
 6. Complete your payment.
 If you're a parent paying for multiple children, please repeat the process for each child.
 <hr>
     <div class="row" id="pay">